July Revolution: Tuesday, 27 July 1830: Day One

 Seizure of the presses of the Le National, a triggering event of the July Revolution.
 Paris, 27 July.

 Throughout the day, Paris grew quiet as the milling crowds grew larger.
-At 4:30 pm commanders of the troops of the First Military division of Paris and the Garde Royale were ordered to concentrate their troops, and guns, on the Place du Carrousel facing the Tuileries, the Place Vendôme, and the Place de la Bastille.
+At 4:30 pm commanders of the troops of the First Military division of Paris and the Royal Guard were ordered to concentrate their troops, and guns, on the Place du Carrousel facing the Tuileries, the Place Vendôme, and the Place de la Bastille.
 In order to maintain order and protect gun shops from looters, military patrols throughout the city were established, strengthened, and expanded.
 However, no special measures were taken to protect either the arm depots or gunpowder factories.
 For a time, those precautions seemed premature, but at 7:00 pm, with the coming of twilight, the fighting began.
 "Parisians, rather than soldiers, were the aggressor.
 Paving stones, roof tiles, and flowerpots from the upper windows... began to rain down on the soldiers in the streets".
 At first, soldiers fired warning shots into the air.
 But before the night was over, twenty-one civilians were killed.
 Rioters then paraded the corpse of one of their fallen throughout the streets shouting "Mort aux Ministres! À bas les aristocrates!" ("Death to the ministers!
 Down with the aristocrats!")